Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 • Financial – stealing, using credit cards, coercing money from caregivers.

-NoFASD Australia have produced a webinar series called Child and adolescent to parent/carer violence and abuse presented by University of Otago Professor, Anita Gibbs, a registered social worker who has taught social work, sociology and criminology courses for 20 years.
+Professor Gibbs is a registered social worker who has taught social work, sociology and criminology courses for 20 years at the University of Otago.
 Her research interests include Fetal Alcohol Spectrum Disorder (FASD) and complex disabilities, especially identifying best practice in helping families and best evidence for professionals in their interventions with families.

 These webinars look at the issue of CPV and the impact that it has on family members, how professionals respond and strategies that may help to reduce the family distress.
-Click here to go to the first webinar, and here for the second.

 Where to go to for help